-K-3 Assessment Coordinator MBeck@mdek12.org
+K-3 Assessment Coordinator

-Parents,
+Families,

-You are your child's first teacher and reading with your child is a proven way to early literacy.
-Helping ensure your child is reading on grade level by third grade is an important task.
+You are your child's first teacher, and reading with your child is a proven way to early literacy.
+Helping to ensure your child is reading on grade level by third grade is an important task.
 By reading with your child 20 minutes a day and making a few simple things a part of your daily routine, you can make a positive impact on your child's school success.